-ANC also has a distinctive public outreach mission within the Department of Defense (DoD) serving as one of the most visited tourist sites in the Washington, D.C. area.
-ANC welcomes daily an estimated 11,000 visitors (4 million annually).
-ANC is evaluating the timing and demographics of ANC's visitors, including the estimate of four million visitors per year.
-Each day, ANC also hosts approximately seven public and official ceremonies, ranging from heads of state to schools and scouting troops to veterans with the Honor Flights from across the United States and world (3,000 annually).
+ANC also has a distinctive public outreach mission within the Department of Defense (DoD) serving as one of the most visited sites in the Washington, D.C. area.
+ANC welcomes just over three million visitors annually.
+Starting in FY 2015, ANC executed its first concessions contract to provide transportation service to the many tourists that visit the cemetery.
+It provides a hop-on, hop-off narrated tour bus service.
+The concessions contract is an integral part of ANC's mission and considerably enhances the visitor experience.
+ANC also hosts approximately 2,700 public and official ceremonies, ranging from heads of state to schools and scouting troops to veterans with the Honor Flights from across the United States and the world.
 In addition, about 5,000 visitors attend each of the three major annual services in the Memorial Amphitheater on Easter, Memorial Day and Veterans' Day.
-Other ANC events draw even more visitors, with over 10,000 visitors participating annually in the Wreaths Across America placing more than 222,000 remembrance wreaths throughout the cemetery.
+The annual event sponsored by Wreaths Across America has grown each year since 2012.
+In 2015 approximately 40,000 volunteers placed and removed over 230,000 remembrance wreaths throughout every burial section in the cemetery.